Saturn: Observation

-Saturn is the most distant of the five planets easily visible to the naked eye from Earth, the other four being Mercury, Venus, Mars and Jupiter.
+Saturn is the most distant of the five planets easily visible to the naked eye from Earth, the other four being Mercury, Venus, Mars, and Jupiter.
 (Uranus, and occasionally 4 Vesta, are visible to the naked eye in dark skies.)
 Saturn appears to the naked eye in the night sky as a bright, yellowish point of light.
 The mean apparent magnitude of Saturn is 0.46 with a standard deviation of 0.34.
 Most of the magnitude variation is due to the inclination of the ring system relative to the Sun and Earth.
-The brightest magnitude, −0.55, occurs near in time to when the plane of the rings is inclined most highly, and the faintest magnitude, 1.17, occurs around the time when they are least inclined.
-It takes approximately 29.5 years for the planet to complete an entire circuit of the ecliptic against the background constellations of the zodiac.
-Most people will require an optical aid (very large binoculars or a small telescope) that magnifies at least 30 times to achieve an image of Saturn's rings in which clear resolution is present.
+The brightest magnitude, −0.55, occurs near the time when the plane of the rings is inclined most highly, and the faintest magnitude, 1.17, occurs around the time when they are least inclined.

+It takes approximately 29.4 years for the planet to complete an entire circuit of the ecliptic against the background constellations of the zodiac.
+Most people will require an optical aid (very large binoculars or a small telescope) that magnifies at least 30 times to achieve an image of Saturn's rings in which a clear resolution is present.

 When Earth passes through the ring plane, which occurs twice every Saturnian year (roughly every 15 Earth years), the rings briefly disappear from view because they are so thin.
-Such a "disappearance" will next occur in 2025, but Saturn will be too close to the Sun for observations.
+Such a "disappearance" most recently occurred in 2025, but Saturn was too close to the Sun for observations.